CrayLabs/SmartSim/doc/ensemble.rst

 We are now setup to discuss key prefixing within the ``Experiment`` driver script.
-To create an ``Ensemble`` using the replicas strategy, begin by initializing a ``RunSettings`` object to expand to all ``Ensemble`` members.
+To create an ``Ensemble`` using the replicas strategy, begin by initializing a ``RunSettings`` object to apply to all ``Ensemble`` members.
 Specify the path to the application producer script:

 .. code-block:: python